csc-training/fortran-introduction/docs/01_Fortran.md

     - A variable name can be no longer than 31 characters containing only letters, digits or underscore, and must start with a letter
     - Maximum row length is 132 characters
-- No distinction between lower and uppercase characters
+- No distinction between lower and upper case characters
     - Character strings are case sensitive
 - Line break is the statement separator
     - If a line is ended with an ampersand (&), the line continues